 Q: Can I transport products that aren’t temperature sensitive via refrigerated trucking?

 A: Sure, refrigerated trucks can be used to transport any kind of goods and this is also very commonly practiced.
-Although, be aware that most temperature controlled trailers have insulate aluminum flooring and insulate walls.
+Although, be aware that most temperature-controlled trailers have insulated aluminum flooring and insulate walls.
 This reduces the loading cube versus a typical dry van.

 Q: Can we use refrigerated trucking to ship frozen goods?

 A: Of course.
-Temperature controlled trailers have micro processors which allow the drivers to set the temperature specific to the commodity.
-It is important to know however, that deep frozen commodities such as ice cream require specialized trailers.
-Typically there is more insulation in the walls, ceiling and floors.
+Temperature controlled trailers have microprocessors that allow the drivers to set the temperature specific to the commodity.
+It is important to know, however, that deep-frozen commodities such as ice cream require specialized trailers.
+Typically there is more insulation in the walls, ceiling, and floors.
 Additionally, the reefer unit and coolant would be specific.